 What Are the Benefits of Laughter Yoga for Caregivers and Seniors?

 Laughter yoga can promote health and wellness for caregivers and seniors alike.
 At the Ballard Northwest Senior Center, it is offered as part of the fitness program and caregivers who spend some time in the yoga session can benefit equally from those laughs.

-In his 20 years with the movement, Gendry has found what people like most about laughter yoga:
+In his 20 years with the movement, Gendry has determined what people like most about laughter yoga:

 - Body: It makes you feel relaxed and energized; stress and pain melt away.

 - Mind: Your mind becomes sharper and clearer.

 - Social: You feel more connected to the people around you.

 - Spiritual: It boosts self-esteem, making you feel more trusting and at peace.